Borderland Expressway (formerly Northeast Parkway)

 TxDOT hosted a public meeting for the Borderland Expressway Project (formerly Northeast Parkway Project) on July 26, 2018, at Tom Lea Elementary in El Paso.
 The purpose of the meeting was to present the proposed build alternative of Northeast Parkway and to offer the public an opportunity to ask questions and provide input on the proposed project.

 TxDOT will hold a virtual Public Hearing with an in-person option to present the Preferred Alternative and to offer the public an opportunity to ask questions and provide input on the proposed project on June 9, 2022.
-The materials can be viewed on the Public Hearing page under Downloads.
+The materials can be viewed on the Public Hearing page under Meeting materials.